thbrown/endlesswips/src/posts/aoe2-rating-charts.md

 1. Performance - Page load times are longer than I'd like.
 There is also a noticeable delay when selecting a player.
 The delay is painfully obvious when Hera selects TheViper in the twitch clip above.
 I've made some improvements since, but I still need to look into webworkers for some processing.
 Perhaps I can do plot.ly stuff in a webworker w/ some kind of virtual DOM.
 Maybe move some more processing to build-time without adding too much network overhead.

 2. Annotation Layout - I had to write the algorithm that positions the annotations for player names myself and it's not that great.
 If you add a lot of players you'll see what I mean.
+This is mostly challenging because of changing screen sizes (e.g. mobile vs desktop).